-This can include specific diets such as low histamine or FODMAPS; controlling blood sugar fluctuations can also be beneficial.
+This can include adopting specific diets such as low histamine or FODMAPS; controlling blood sugar fluctuations can also be beneficial.
 Some people may need to explore a combination of diets depending on their specific triggers, and if this is complicated, seeking help from either a dietician or nutritionist with knowledge of MCAS can be helpful.

-Several medicines can be used to help alleviate the symptoms of MCAS including mast cell stabilisers, which help restore stability to the mast cell and reduce its reactivity to different triggers, and mediator blockers, which block the release or the effect of different mediators released by the mast cell.
+Multiple medicines can be used to help alleviate the symptoms of MCAS.
+These include mast cell stabilisers; which help restore stability to the mast cell and reduce its reactivity to different triggers, and mediator blockers; which block the release or the effect of different mediators released by the mast cell.

 There is hope for the possibility of personalised MCAS treatment in the future, where prescriptions are tailored to a person’s specific cause, triggers and symptoms, but further research is required to achieve this.

-This can make it a lengthier and more complicated process to identify a successful medical treatment regime for someone with MCAS.
+An added complication for the treatment of MCAS arises from the possibility that some drugs (or the additives or preservatives in them) can be triggers for MCAS and this may cause an adverse reaction to a medicine.
+This can make it a lengthier and more complicated process to identify a successful medical treatment regimen for someone with MCAS.
 However, with a dedicated ‘trial and error’ approach, under careful medical guidance, many people with MCAS are eventually able to find a medical management process that works for them.

 Sign up to become a Friend of Mast Cell Action so we can keep you up to date on our progress and on how to get involved in our latest campaigns and initiatives.
-Please click on Data Protection at the bottom of the page to see our Data Protection Information.

 Mast Cell Action relies entirely on the generosity of people like you.
-Please make a donation now and together we can make a difference for sufferers of MCAS.
+Please make a donation now and together we can make a difference to those affected by MCAS.